-If you're interested in joining the next Fall 2020 cohort, we'd love to talk to you!
-Schedule a time to chat with us or attend one of our Online Open Houses.
+If you're interested in starting August 2020 we'd love to talk to you!
+Please schedule a time to chat with us or attend one of our Online Open Houses.

 Please RSVP to Quinn Karley at firstname.lastname@example.org if you would like to attend!

-We are also offering a Leadership for Sustainability Fellowship Program which can be tailored for 1 or 2 years.
-The Fellowship is a non-credit bearing opportunity designed for individuals who are interested in the program but do not want/need a Masters Degree.
+We also offer the Leadership for Sustainability Fellowship Program which can be customized for 1 or 2 years.
+The Fellowship is a non-credit bearing opportunity designed for individuals who are interested in professional development, however do not want/need a Masters Degree.
 Please contact Quinn Karley at email@example.com for more information.

-Instruction, Coaching and Facilitation from Professional Affiliates: Experienced practitioners and thought leaders from the professional world provide significant contributions to the content, skill development, mentorship, and pedagogical approach of the curriculum.
-These affiliates offer opportunities to ground theoretical approaches in practice and share insights from cutting edge organizations and initiatives.
+Instruction, Coaching and Facilitation from Distinguished Professional Affiliates: Experienced practitioners and creative thought leaders are the heartbeat of this program.
+They facilitate and instruct residential intensives, design and deliver learning modules, and provide direct coaching and guidance to students as they embark on their year-long Capstone Project.
+Affiliates ground theoretical approaches in practice and share insights from cutting edge organizations and initiatives.

-Networked Distance Learning: In this low-residency approach, students are rooted in their home community/organization, while benefiting from a learning community built on a strong network of student-colleagues, faculty, and seasoned professionals.
-Residential short courses are complemented by online courses and learning opportunities that are directly applicable to each students’ home community/organization.
+Networked Distance Learning: With our low-residency approach, students stay rooted in their home community, while benefiting from a supportive learning community and cohort built on a strong network of student-colleagues, faculty, and seasoned professionals.
+Week-long residential intensives are complemented by online courses that emphasize relational learning and include regular synchronous meetings